 “A really strong woman accepts the war she went through and is ennobled by her scars. ” Carly Simon

-When people first hear that I have a defibrillator implanted in my chest, it often leads to many questions.
+When people first hear that I have a defibrillator implanted in my chest, it often leads to a multitude of questions.
 How does it work?
 Can you feel it?
 Does it hurt?
 Has it gone off?
 The one thought that tends to make some people squeamish is the image of a wire being threaded down inside my heart.
 They have this crude image of this massive wire, one similar to those seen in a hardware store, being shoved through my veins down into the hearts chamber.
 Thank God that isn’t the case!!
 Through the wonderful advances in medical technology, things have the ability to do more in a smaller, more compact design.

 In my case, the defibrillator was implanted just below my left collarbone and the wire lead was threaded through a vein, down into my heart.

 How is life differently having a device implanted?
 Device checkups and doctor visits are obviously a part of my routine.
 But overall, life with a defibrillator implant can essentially resume back to normal with the exception of a few things that I have to avoid (some sports and hanging around anything magnetic is off my list of things to do).
 Like anything new in life….you just learn to adjust and get used to it over time.
-Some patients hide their scar and hide the fact that they have a device while others, like myself, wear my scar proudly and am happy that technology has been developed to help patients in my situation.
+Some patients hide their scar and hide the fact that they have a device while others, like myself, wear the scar proudly and am happy that technology has been developed to help patients in my situation.
 My scar and my devices are a part of who I am…..A woman whose life that has been touched by heart disease and is working to educate others to take care of themselves!